tradaware/assessments/README.md

 **Hypothesis**

-We have some code that authenticate a customer by _Basic Authentication_.
-Some of our customers can not provide this authentication header.
-To service these customers we want some middleware to allow authentication via credentials via HTTP POST or GET.
+We have some code that authenticates a client by _Basic Authentication_.
+Some of our clients can not provide this authentication header.
+To service these clients we want some middleware to allow authentication via credentials via HTTP POST or GET.

 > Credentials must be defined by the parameters **username** and **password**.